partiallyordered/mojaloop-cli/README.md

 ```

 ### TODO
+- version assertion in GH Actions
+- use nix for building
 - puppet should be able to "hijack" fsps temporarily by
   1. getting their endpoints and storing them locally
   2. modifying their endpoints so that it becomes the endpoint for those fsps